JulienOza/https-github.com-JulienOza-React_Express_FS_template/README.md

  My own minimal fullstack template for personnal projects purposes.
  Feel free to fork and personnalize it at your convenience.
+ Special thanks to https://github.com/FlorenceBuchelet/, whose great work on her project "Tamilochi" served as a model for the back-end part.

 ## Stack